 ActiveCampaign is more accessible than MailChimp when it comes to customer support.
-Somehow, given that this tool is also more complex and less intuitive, this choice is justified.
 You can access their useful Help button located in the bottom left corner at any time.
 Their live chat service is also available on weekends.
-You can also contact the team via email and there is a comprehensive knowledge base here as well.
+You can contact the team via email, and there is a comprehensive knowledge base as well.

 Thanks to its generous and more straightforward customer support options, ActiveCampaign gets ahead of MailChimp in this round.

 When to Use MailChimp vs ActiveCampaign

 Depending on your email marketing needs, one of these tools might be more suitable than the other.

 When to Use MailChimp

 If you’re currently just learning the basics of email marketing, or you’ve recently started a new company, and you’ve got little time to learn the ins and outs of a complex email marketing platform, MailChimp might be the best choice for you.
 This platform features a highly intuitive dashboard, straightforward functions, lots of templates, and training resources.

 If you are an experienced marketing professional that needs a complex email marketing tool, ActiveCampign might be more suitable for you.
 This complex software provides you with a multitude of different features.
 You will love its flexibility and the numerous automation and integrations.
 ActiveCampaign easily supports large contacts lists.